 In Fall 2025, I am honored and excited to serve as the Graduate Student Instructor for HISTORY 182CT Introduction to Science, Technology & Society, with UC Berkeley’s K–12 teacher education program CalTeach.

-After my first year of teaching at UC Berkeley, I was awarded the Outstanding Graduate Student Instructor Award by the Graduate Division in recognition of my work.
+After my first year of teaching at UC Berkeley, I was awarded the Outstanding Graduate Student Instructor Award in recognition of my work in the classroom.